google/ads-api-report-fetcher/README.md

 Please see the [README](gcp/README.md) there for all information.

-## Differencies in Python and NodeJS versions
+## Differences in Python and NodeJS versions

 ### Query syntax and features
 There are differences in which features supported for queries.